ttscoff/bunch/troubleshooting.md

 ## Hiding Bunch With Bartender {#bartender}

-If you use [Bartender](https://www.macbartender.com/) to hide the Bunch menu item, you may get weird results when triggering Bunch using the [global hotkey]({{ site.baseurl }}/docs/using-bunch/preferences/#application-settings) (menu appearing offscreen, on secondary displays, etc.).
+If you use [Bartender](https://www.macbartender.com/) to hide the Bunch menu item, you may get weird results when triggering Bunch using the [global hotkey]({{ site.baseurl }}/docs/using-bunch/preferences/#application-settings) (menu appearing off-screen, on secondary displays, etc.).
 To resolve this, disable the global hotkey in Bunch and add a hotkey for the menu item in Bartender settings (Bartender 4+)

 1. Disable Bunch's global shortcut in Preferences
 1. Open Bartender Preferences and select the Hot Keys pane